-In 2nd place is Alela, Artful Provocateur, hands down the most popular Esper commander!
+Alela, Artful Provocateur is hands down the most popular Esper commander.
 Alela empowers artifact and enchantment decks with an ability that triggers on cast, not to mention the Esper colors.
 You’re mostly looking to value-grind your opponents into dust with Alela as your commander until you win through sheer value or combo off.

-Receiving a 1/1 flyer whenever you cast an enchantment or artifact gives you much more value than you might expect.
-At the very worst you play Gravitational Shift and one-shot your opponents with a team of flyers.
+Receiving a 1/1 flier whenever you cast an enchantment or artifact gives you much more value than you might expect.
+At the very worst you play Gravitational Shift and one-shot your opponents with a team of fliers.
 At best your enchantments are card-positive and hit ten different triggers and give you extra effects.

 Enchantments that trigger when you cast other enchantments or when creatures enter the battlefield are your friend in an Alela deck.
 Think Sigil of the Empty Throne, Divine Visitation, and Rally the Ranks.
 These cards are great on their own and quickly become too much for your opponents to handle when you get one or two of them out at once.